China's S.F. offers to buy 51.8% stake in Kerry Logistics

 ($1 = 7.7516 Hong Kong dollars)

-(Reporting by Meg Shen in Hong Kong; Roxanne Liu in Beijing; Editing by Kirsten Donovan)
+(Reporting by Meg Shen and Kane Wu in Hong Kong; Roxanne Liu in Beijing; Editing by Kirsten Donovan and Jane Wardell)

 ((meg.shen@thomsonreuters.com; 852-39525805;))